webdevelopers-eu/z-template/README.md

 # Quick Introduction

-First you need to include Lazy Templates on your page.
-You just need to include one Javascript and CSS file provided you already use jQuery on your page.
+First you need to include one Javascript and CSS file provided you already use jQuery on your page.

 Example: Replace `…` with the real path pointing to your files.
 ```HTML